 Women are still relegated to subservient status in many areas of the world, bolstered by political, philosophical and religious justifications.
 In other areas of the world and in other cultures, men still have more rights than women, and women are still subject to a largely male dominated culture and society.

-One link to that past evident today still in Muslim countries where Sharia law prevails is that a woman’s testimony is discounted in court.
+One link to that past still in evidence today can be found in Sharia law that discounts a woman’s testimony in court.
 For testimony to be considered reliable in a Sharia court of law, it must come either from two men or one man and two women.
 (See here for an explanation) The testimony of just one woman is not considered reliable as a matter of law, and the testimony of one man is considered more reliable than two women.

 Who would make this stuff up?

 No one making up a story in the First Century would use women as proof that Jesus rose from the dead.
 That doesn’t make sense… unless, of course, they were just reporting what happened.